odanoburu/FreeLing-User-Manual/installation-linux.md

 * OpenSuse/Fedora/Mandriva: `boost-devel boost-regex-devel libicu-devel boost-system-devel boost-program-options-devel boost-thread-dev zlib-devel`
 * Slackware: `boost icu4c zlib`

 Note that you need to install **both** the binary libraries and the development packages \(usually sufixed as `-dev` or `-devel`\).
-Most package managers will install both binary and development packages when the `-dev` package is required.
+Most package managers will install both binary and development packages when the `-dev` package is requested.
 If this is not your case, you'll need to manually select both packages.

 # Build FreeLing

 * Open a terminal and change to the folder where you uncompressed or cloned the downloaded FreeLing source

 * Execute the commands:
   ```
   mkdir build
   cd build
   cmake ..
   make install
   ```
   This will install FreeLing in `/usr/local`.
-  To change the destination directory, add option `-DCMAKE_INSTALL_PREFIX=$FLINSTALL` to the `cmake` command.
+  To change the destination directory, add option `-DCMAKE_INSTALL_PREFIX=$FLINSTALL` to the `cmake` command (where `$FLINSTALL` is the path where you want to install FreeLing).

   Note that cmake does not create an "uninstall" target.
 So, if you install in `/usr/local`, you may need to selectively remove files when you want to uninstall FreeLing